• Skip to primary navigation

 2. Freeze for 2 hours, or until the whipped cream is frozen solid.

-3. Tightly wrap with plastic wrap and freeze for up to 2 months.
+3. Tightly wrap with plastic wrap and foil and freeze for up to 2 months.

 Transfer the frozen French Silk Pie to the refrigerator at least 24 hours before you would like to serve it.
-The pie can be thawed at room temperature a little more quickly, but then you run the risk of it getting too warm!
+Serve chilled.

 How long can you keep a French silk pie?